Skip to main contentSkip to main navigationSkip to footer content

 Plagiarism

-Learners must not deliberately use material originated by another person’s ideas, work, evidence, or words and present them as their own original work, including copying text from websites, textbooks, journals, or any other published materials, without proper acknowledgment.
+Learners must not deliberately use material originated from another person’s ideas, work, evidence, or words and present them as their own original work, including copying text from websites, textbooks, journals, or any other published materials, without proper acknowledgment.

-Under special circumstances, learners may utilize and cite portions of their previously published works or unpublished works (any work that is submitted for publication but has not been published yet, including theses and dissertations).
+Under exceptional circumstances, learners may utilize and cite portions of their previously published works or unpublished works (any work that is submitted for publication but has not been published yet, including theses and dissertations).
 In these rare cases, prior approval with the course instructor is needed.
 Previous assignments submitted for coursework completion do not count as published/unpublished works and require prior approval of the course instructor to be included in subsequent work being turned in.

 Self-Plagiarism

 When repeating a course, learners may resubmit coursework completed during a prior attempt of the same course.
-Resubmitted course work will not be flagged for self-plagiarism; however, there is no guarantee that the resubmitted course work will earn the same grades awarded previously.
+Resubmitted coursework will not be flagged for self-plagiarism; however, there is no guarantee that the resubmitted coursework will earn the same grades awarded previously.

 Learners may not resubmit assignments from one course to another course.
 If work from an assignment from one course is submitted for an assignment in another course, it will be flagged for self-plagiarism.